-Game posters for A Plague Tale Innocence and Cloudpunk
+Game Reviews: A Plague Tale: Innocence, Cloudpunk

 I’m going to close out the year with two game reviews from very different titles, which you may want to check out on those new gaming systems you got for Christmas (for those of you who can find and afford them).
 A Plague Tale: Innocence is a beautiful and well produced title; a puzzler with dark, medieval and supernatural themes.
 Cloudpunk is on the total opposite end of the spectrum: an independent title, with pixel art animation, that takes place in a dystopian future.